oskitone/scout/readme.md

       2. Strip insulation and solder to **LS1**.
       3. Strip and solder the other ends to the speaker, matching the "+" and "-" sides.
    3. Solder socket **U2**.
 Match its dimple to the footprint, just like **U1**.
-   4. Insert **LM386** chip, again making sure its inserted the correct way.
+   4. With the power off, carefully insert **LM386** chip, again making sure its inserted the correct way.
-   5. _Power on, unplug your headphones, and press the switch.
+   5. _TEST: Power on, unplug your headphones, and press the switch.
 It should be playing out of the speaker now.
 Power off._
       ![060500@0.5x.jpg](images/pcb_assembly/060500@0.5x.jpg)
 7. **More notes**
    1. Solder the remaining tactile 16 switches, **SW3** through **SW18**.
       - We want them all as flat against the PCB as **SW2**, so take your time here.
 They should line up perfectly!
-   2. _Power on and press each.
+   2. _TEST: Power on and press each.
 They should all play different notes out of the speaker.
 Power off._
       ![070200@0.5x.jpg](images/pcb_assembly/070200@0.5x.jpg)
 8. **Get louder (Optional.
 Skip if it's already loud enough for you!)**
    1. Solder cap **C3** (1uF).
       - Match polarity.
-   2. _Power on and press some switches.
+   2. _TEST: Power on and press some switches.
 The speaker should now be louder now!
 Power off._
 9. **Prep for hacking (Optional.
 Skip if you don't plan on changing the code.)**
    1. Solder **J2** header and **C4** (.1uF) cap.
       - Try to get **J2**'s pins parallel to the PCB and sticking straight out.
-   2. _See "Hacking" section below on how to use this!_
+   2. _TEST: See "Hacking" section below on how to use this!_
       ![090200@0.5x.jpg](images/pcb_assembly/090200@0.5x.jpg)

-#### Troubleshooting
+#### PCB troubleshooting

 - Turn the PCB over and check all solder joints.
 A majority of problems are caused by insufficient or errant soldering.
 Familiarize yourself with what a good joint looks like in the [Adafruit Guide To Excellent Soldering](https://learn.adafruit.com/adafruit-guide-excellent-soldering).
 - Are all chips in the right orientation?
 Each has a notch/dimple that should match the footprint outline on the PCB.